haarer/toolchain68k/README.md

 # toolchain68k
 Main Goal:
-Build a toolchain for 68k, avr and cortex  cross developement using recent compilers and libraries.
+Build a toolchain for 68k, avr and cortex-m3 and cortex-m4  cross developement using recent compilers and libraries.

  * gcc 8.2.0
  * binutils 2.31 (with avr size patch for avr target)